atlas-vis/atlas-vis.github.io/content/tutorials/axis/index.md

 The `item` parameter must be the graphical object whose visual channel encodes the data field.
 For example, in a line graph, the item is a vertex, not a path.

+By default, a title is automatically created for an axis if the positions of marks/collections along the axis are determined by a visual encoding (i.e., a field is specified).
+A title will not be created if the positions of marks/collections along the axis are determined by a layout.
+You can force the title to be shown by setting the [showTitle parameter](../../docs/guide/axis/#properties).

 The creation of gridlines is simliar, we specify a visual channel and a data field when using the [_gridlines_ method in the Scene class](../../docs/group/scene/#methods-create-guides).
 The appearance of gridlines can be customized by setting [these properties](../../docs/guide/gridlines/#properties): x/y coordinate, text color, stroke color, stroke width and values.